Manoz/WP-Manoz-text-widget/README.md

 *French see below*

 I didn't liked the Wordpress base text widget.
 I decided to make my own.
-I realized the thing with a client who insisted on a *ThemeForest * theme.
+I realized the thing with a client who insisted on a *ThemeForest* theme.

 We bought the theme and personalized 3/4 elements.
 The only problem was the widgets text in which we put the html content.
 Customization class was boring and uninteresting.
 That's why I decided to create this widget.

 ### Here's how it works

-**Installation :** Install it like a conventional plug.
+**Installation :** Install it like a conventional plugin.
 You put in your `wp-content \ plugins` and then you turn in `Appearance \ Widgets` your admin pannel.

-It works like a regular widget wordpress.
+It works like a regular wordpress widget.
 We care by giving it a name (among others) with the `load_manoz_txt_widget function ()`.
-The rest of the content is the content of a classic widget Wordpress.
+The rest of the content is the content of a classic WP Widget.
 I invite you to visit their wiki for more information.

 Note that the main css id (the container actually) the widget is added to the line 36: `echo '<div id="mnz-txt-container">'`.
 You can change it by replacing it with that of your theme, simply.
 Then we have a class within the class which is the default WordPress widgets if my memory is correct: `<div class="textwidget"> <php echo empty ($ instance ['filter'])? wpautop ($ text): $ text;> </ div> `?.

 And that's all folks!
-For you to use as you see fit :)
+Use it as you wish :)

 French
 ------